lsst/dp1_lsst_io/docs/products/catalogs/dia_forced_source.rst

 DIA forced source
 #################

-``dia_object_forced_source``: Forced measurements in visit and difference images, at the coordinates of all DIA objects.
+Forced measurements in visit and difference images, at the coordinates of all DIA objects.

 DOI: |dia_object_forced_source|